-A refundable pet deposit of \$300 for first pet and an additional \$50.00 refundable pet deposit for a second pet is required.
+A refundable pet deposit of up to \$300 per unit is required, in accordance with USDA Rural Development regulations.
+For households with two pets, an additional \$50 refundable deposit may be collected, provided the total pet deposit does not exceed \$300.
 The pet deposit must be paid in full prior to bringing the pet onto the premises, unless a written payment agreement has been approved by Housing Kitsap.
 The deposit will be held separately from the standard security deposit.

 Assistance Animals (Service or Support Animals): Assistance animals are not considered pets and are exempt from all pet-related fees, deposits, and restrictions.
-This includes borth service animals (as defined by the Americans with Disabilities Act) and emotional support animals, which are protected under the Fair Housing Act and Section 504 of the Rehabilitation Act.
+This includes both service animals (as defined by the Americans with Disabilities Act) and emotional support animals, which are protected under the Fair Housing Act and Section 504 of the Rehabilitation Act.

 If the need for an assistance animal is not obvious, Housing Kitsap may request reliable third-party documentation of the disability-related need.
 Housing Kitsap will not request details about the nature of the disability.
-Property rules applicable to all animals - such as cleanliness, control, and prevention of damage - are enforced, provided they do not interfere with the function of the assistance animal.
+Property rules applicable to all animals - such as cleanliness, control, and prevention of damage - may still be enforced, provided they do not interfere with the function of the assistance animal.